 About the natural history of the condition, inheritance pattern, testing, management, prevention, support resources and research

 Genomic Counseling appointments are quite a bit different as compared to your typical doctor’s appointments.
-They typically last anywhere from 45 minutes to an hour, and are designed to be an opportunity to ask questions, raise any concerns/fears you may have, and learn more.
+They typically last anywhere from 45 minutes to an hour and are designed to be an opportunity to ask questions, raise any concerns/fears you may have, and learn more.
 You can get the most out of your genomic counseling appointment if you gather as much information as possible about your family history beforehand, if possible.
+Travel is not necessary.
 Helpful information includes:

 This includes doctors’ notes and

 pathology reports.
 These are important in order to confirm a clinical diagnosis or rule out a

 suspected diagnosis.
 Your medical records are extremely helpful in guiding genomic assessment and/or testing.